EasyIP2023/lucurious-docs/cmd/lucur.md

 **-i, &mdash;&mdash;pie**

-Prints a list of all instance level vulkan external extensions for a given system that can be activated.
-Basically instance extensions allow developers to describe how a device is setup.
+Prints a list of all instance level vulkan extensions for a given system that can be activated.
+Basically instance extensions allow developers to describe what an application is setup to do.
 It also enables the ability to utilize activated extension related vulkan function calls.
 **NOTE: VK_EXT_debug_utils extension is both a combination of VK_EXT_debug_report and VK_EXT_debug_marker extensions.**

 **-d, &mdash;&mdash;pde** [VkPhysicalDeviceType](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPhysicalDeviceType.html)

-Prints a list of all physical device level vulkan external extensions for a given system that can be activated.
+Prints a list of all physical device level vulkan extensions for a given system that can be activated.
 Basically device extensions allow developers to describe what a particular device does.
 It also enables the ability to utilize activated extension related vulkan function calls.

 &nbsp;&nbsp;&nbsp;&nbsp;**&mdash;&mdash;pdp** [VkPhysicalDeviceType](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPhysicalDeviceType.html)